Muhammad Faizan Sheikh

 Faizan Sheikh is a Pakistani actor who appears in television series and films.
-He is known for appearances in numerous contrasting roles.
-He has played several genre roles including comical, romantic, antagonist and supporting roles.
-Currently, Shaikh is hosting The Mazedar Show on TV One and also appearing as a co-host with Faysal Qureshi on ARY Zindagi's morning show Salam Zindagi.
+He is known for appearing in various comical, romantic, antagonist and supporting roles.
+Currently, Sheikh is hosting The Mazedar Show on TV One and also appearing as a co-host with Faysal Qureshi on ARY Zindagi's morning show Salam Zindagi.

 Career

 Faizan started his career as a model, and soon made his acting debut on television.
 He acted in theatre and gradually had roles in television.
 Sheikh played lead role in the play You Only Marry Twice.
-He performed the character of Yar Baloch in the play Lakhon main Teen.
-He also performed the lead of role of Romeo in the play "Sorry Juliet, Paaro loves Romeo".
+He performed the character of Yar Baloch in the play Lakhon Main Teen.
+He also performed the lead role of Romeo in the play Sorry Juliet, Paaro loves Romeo.

-He started his drama career by playing supporting role in Geo TV popular drama serial Mann Ke Moti.
+He started his drama career by playing a supporting role in Geo TV's drama serial Mann Ke Moti.

-He has also worked in drama serials such as Riffat Aapa ki Bahuein, and he also appeared in a lead role in Mera Naam Yousuf Hai, alongside Imran Abbas.
+He has also worked in drama serials such as Riffat Aapa ki Bahuein, and appeared in a lead role in Mera Naam Yousuf Hai, alongside Imran Abbas.

-He had the lead role of Pyaare in comedy sitcom Ready Steady Go.
+He had the lead role of Pyaare in the sitcom Ready Steady Go.

 He has also worked in a lead role in ARY Digital drama Main aur Tum 2.0.
-He also worked in another successful ARY Digital drama Mera Aangan.
+He also worked in the ARY Digital drama Mera Aangan.

-Faizan Sheikh has also had roles in films, which include the role of Muneer in the film Maalik.
-The next year, he also played a role in the film Parchi.
+Faizan Sheikh has also had roles in films, which include the role of Muneer in the film Maalik (2016).
+The following year, he appeared in the film Parchi.

 Faizan is a co-host on ARY Zindagi's morning show Salam Zindagi.
-In 2018, he is playing the lead role of Sajid in the Geo Entertainment supernatural drama serial Saaya, along with Sohail Sameer.
+In 2018, he played the lead role of Sajid in the Geo Entertainment supernatural drama serial Saaya, along with Sohail Sameer.
 He is currently hosting The Mazedar Show along with Aadi Adeel on TV One.